 This area started attracting a lot of attention in 2009 when it was ranked as one of the country’s best performing cities by the Milken Institute.
 Although the area ranks high for economic performance, the cost of living does not reflect the success or growth.

-Once again, Colorado makes the list of the country’s favorite states.
+Once again, Colorado makes the list.
 The tech industry is one of the city’s fastest growing segments in Denver.
 Popular neighborhoods for professionals include Cherry Creek, Cherry Hills, Greenwood Village, Stapleton, Bonnie Brae, and Park Hill.

 San Francisco, CA